John J. Ballam: Political career

+Ballam worked as the Workers Party of America's district organizer for Buffalo and upstate New York state in 1924.

 Political campaigns

 Ballam was the candidate of the Workers Party for Governor of Massachusetts in 1924.
 He ran for United States Senator from Massachusetts in 1926 and again in 1928.

 In 1931 Ballam ran for Governor of New Jersey as the candidate of the Communist Party USA.
 The next year he ran for Governor of Massachusetts, heading the party's ticket in that state.

 Ballam's final run for political office came in 1940, when he ran for United States Congress in the 16th Congressional District of New York.

 Union activities

 In 1922, Ballam was named the New England organizer for the Textile Workers' Union of the Trade Union Educational League.

 Ballam was involved as a union leader in the 1926 Passaic Textile Strike.
 He appeared as himself in the documentary film on the strike produced by the Workers (Communist) Party of America to publicize the plight of the strikers.

 Ballam was named the National Organizer of the National Textile Workers Union, part of the Communist Party-sponsored Trade Union Unity League in 1933.
 In this capacity he was active in helping direct the 1933 strike of workers in the silk industry, a stoppage which involved as many as 65,000 workers in New Jersey and elsewhere in the east.